 Here's everything you need to know when buying rehab - including how to ask the right questions and weed out weaker options.

-Step 1 - Do You Need Detox, Or Rehab?
+Step 1 - What Do You Want From Rehab?

 Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
-But, choosing the wrong provider early on, might mean drawing the wrong conclusions about recovery, and what's possible for your future.
+But spending just a little time getting clear on what you truly need, can save a costly mistake.

 Some providers can try to sell Rehab, and even Aftercare, upfront, before you've even started treatment, but do you really need all these?

 - Have you been detoxed before?
 (Be honest).

 If you've completed previous treatment and have a good understanding of self already, the full programme may not be required.
 But if you don't have supports in place, the detox-only option may not be enough.